Physical Activity Resources

 - Ask students for their opinions on ways to get students and staff more active at school.

-- Assist students in making positive changes to their school physical activity environments and/or policies by applying to the Healthy Schools Certification Program.
+- Assist students in making positive changes to their school physical activity environments and/or policies by applying to the Healthy Schools Recognition Program.

-- Provide access to loose equipment (traditional and natural/recycled parts), school yard modifications such as playground markings and walking tracks at recess, breaks, and before and after school.
+- Provide access to loose parts equipment (traditional, natural and or recycled items), school yard modifications such as playground markings and walking tracks at recess, breaks, and before and after school.

 - Add naturalized playground elements, where feasible.